shayanshafquat/shayanshafquat.github.io/_pages/about.md

   - /about.html
 ---

-# Shayan Shafquat

 ## About Me
-🏡 From Hazaribagh, India - "the land of a thousand gardens" 🧠 Researcher at the intersection of neuroscience and AI 🎓 MSc in Computational Neuroscience, Cognition, and AI 🔢 MSc in Mathematics and Computing
+🏡 From Hazaribagh, India - "the land of a thousand gardens"<br>
+🧠 Researcher at the intersection of neuroscience and AI<br>
+🎓 MSc in Computational Neuroscience, Cognition, and AI<br>
+🔢 MSc in Mathematics and Computing<br>

 ## What I Do
 - 🤖 Develop ML models and NLP techniques